Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 #### Authenticate with Azure AD: Handle Reauthentication

-This sample is intended to assist in authenticating with Azure AD via ioredis.
+This sample is intended to assist in authenticating a hosted Azure Cache for Redis instance with Azure AD via ioredis.
 It focuses on displaying the logic required to fetch an Azure AD access token and to use it as the password when setting up the ioredis instance.
 It further shows how to recreate and authenticate the ioredis instance when its connection is broken in error/exception scenarios.

 ##### Migration Guidance

-When migrating your existing application code, replace the password input with Azure AD token.
+When migrating your existing application code to authenticate with Azure AD, replace the password input with Azure AD token.
 Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library, as shown below.
 Replace the password configuring/retrieving logic in your application code.

 ```ts